TurboWarp/docs/docs/website/unshared-projects.md

 **For embedding in other websites:** To embed unshared projects in other websites, either Share the project on Scratch or download the project to your computer with the File > Save to your computer menu in the Scratch editor, and use the [TurboWarp Packager](https://packager.turbowarp.org/) to convert this project to a standalone file that [can be embedded](/packager/embedding).

 There are ways to generate links that include a temporary project token that will work for a few minutes using tools that Scratch policies do not let us discuss.
 For more, see [?token=](url-parameters#token).

-We might be looking into developing more workarounds.
-If we are, it will be a while before you find out.

 ## This is a good thing {#good-thing}